HunterP56/Hunters-Security-Cadence/README.md

 ## Daily
 #### Apple devices (iPhone and iPad)
 You should check for app updates everyday (Apple devices can be finicky on when they auto-update, sometimes taking days to weeks to auto-update)
-* To check for updates on a Apple device:
+* To check for updates on an iPhone or iPad:
    * Click the App store icon

 ## Weekly